 There are pros and cons to using OA members or professional translators for translation of OA material and literature.

 OA members working on a translation committee generally understand our literature well.
 They will put love and effort into the task of translation.
 On the other hand, an OA member may start a translation but not finish it.
 Nevertheless, OA members are usually the best choice.
 No professional translator, as good as the person might be, will understand our literature as well as an OA member (unless they are also an OA member).
 If OA members are doing the translation, it is suggested that teams be formed with one person translating the literature and another checking it.
-This way, a piece of literature can be broken down into manageable parts.
-Two members can then review the work: one member can read the translation aloud in the local language and the other follow it in the English version.
+A piece of literature can be broken down into manageable parts.
+Before the beginning of the translation, and when needed, it is suggested that the whole team discuss and make decision about critical choices of grammar, syntax, and vocabulary.
+This ensures better cohesion within the translation and coherence within this language’s translated literature and materials.
+When the text is translated, two members can review the work: one member can read the translation aloud in the local language and the other follow it in the English version.
+Alternately, they can review the translation one after the other.
 This way, you can make sure the translation sounds good in your own language and can also check how accurate it is in relation to the English version.

 Professional translators who are employed to do the work tend to get the job done in a timely manner.
 If you work with a professional translator, we suggest giving the person your glossary of OA terms, along with any notes or explanations.
 Ask them to translate a small piece of literature.
 If you like the result, you can build on that relationship, but if you’re not satisfied, you can find another translator.
 If the translator doesn’t want to use your glossary, it may be better to find a different translator.

 We suggest that your group or service body use a signed contract with the translator right from the start.
 This makes certain both parties fully understand what is being asked of them.
 Also, you will be protected from any attempt by the translator to put their name on the document or include additional text from an outside source.